Bascom Palmer Eye Institute: History

-Ophthalmology at the University of Miami School of Medicine began in 1955 and attained departmental status in 1959, one year after Norton became the department's first full-time chairman.
+Ophthalmology at the University of Miami School of Medicine began in 1955 and attained departmental status in 1959.

 Bascom Palmer Eye Institute was founded seven years later, on January 20, 1962, by Edward W. D. Norton, a neuro-ophthalmologist, retinal specialist, administrator and professor who joined the University of Miami's School of Medicine with aspirations of building a regional ophthalmic center in South Florida.
 The institute was named after Bascom H. Palmer, a Miami ophthalmologist who settled in Miami in the 1920s.

 The Bascom Palmer Eye Institute's founding five physicians, including Norton, Victor Curtin, the first faculty member, who was hired in 1959 and established the institute's pathology laboratory and its eye bank, which has provided ophthalmologists with donor eye tissue for more than 30,000 patients since its 1962 founding, J. Lawton Smith, a neuro-ophthalmologist, who created the nation's first post-graduate neuro-ophthalmology course, J. Donald M. Gass, a macular degeneration specialist who developed fluorescein angiography as a diagnostic tool, and John T. Flynn, a pediatric ophthalmologist who established the institute's Children's Clinic.
 The institute was officially opened on January 20, 1962.

 John Clarkson, a vitreoretinal specialist and surgeon, succeeded Norton in 1991 and chaired the institute until 1996.
 Richard Parrish, a glaucoma specialist, became the institute's third chairman in 1996 and served for three years.
 Richard Forster, a cornea and external disease specialist, served as interim chairman from 1999 until 2001.
 Carmen A. Puliafito, a vitreoretinal specialist and surgeon, was appointed chairman of the institute and medical director of the Anne Bates Leach Eye Hospital in July 2001, serving until October 2007.

 Eduardo C. Alfonso, a cornea and external disease specialist, is Bascom Palmer Eye Institute's present chairman and has served in that capacity since June 2009.